-Researchers at the University of California, Davis have developed a hybrid quantum-classical computational workflow that enhances protein-protein binding site identification by quantum-assisted pruning of molecular structures prior to classical docking.
+Researchers at the University of California, Davis in collaboration with Iff Technologies have developed a hybrid quantum-classical computational workflow that enhances protein-protein binding site identification by quantum-assisted pruning of molecular structures prior to classical docking.

-Computational approaches for modeling molecule-molecule interactions have become increasingly valuable in fields such as drug discovery, vaccine development, and understanding disease pathology.
-Traditional in silico docking tools face limitations when modeling large, complex, post-translationally modified molecules with high biological fidelity.
+Computational approaches for modeling molecule-molecule interactions have become increasingly valuable in fields such as drug discovery, vaccine development, and disease pathology.
+Traditional in silico docking tools face limitations when modeling large, complex, post-translationally modified molecules with high biological fidelity, with most software allowing for limited binding pockets to be observed.
 Classical computational heuristics struggle to prioritize biologically relevant binding sites, leading to false positives and inefficient discovery processes.
-Quantum computing offers advantages for analyzing complex molecular subgraphs, but existing quantum algorithmic approaches for molecule structure analysis have not been fully integrated into biological modeling workflows in a manner that supports end-to-end processing from molecular structure data through binding site identification.
+Quantum computing offers advantages for setting up and utilizing complex molecular subgraphs in this process, but existing quantum algorithmic approaches for molecule structure analysis have not been fully integrated into biological modeling workflows in a manner that supports end-to-end processing from molecular structure data through binding site identification.
 Additionally, quantum algorithms deployed on quantum processing units tend to be focused on specific manufacturers' devices or specific modalities, which can limit their broader applicability across different quantum computing architectures.

 Patent Pending